pyth-network/pyth-gitbook/pythnet-price-feeds/aptos.md

 ## Networks

-Pyth is currently deployed on Aptos Mainnet.
+Pyth is currently deployed on Aptos Mainnet and Testnet.

 ## Addresses